arthvadrr/load-unload-global-protect/README.md

 # load-unload-global-protect

-An NPM module for launching / quitting GlobalProtect since they make it such a pain in the ass. (uses shell)
+An NPM module for launching/quitting GlobalProtect since they make it such a pain to do so. (uses shell)

 ## Usage
 Install this module from github: